R4s0n3/fim/README.md

-# FIM - Fast Icon Maker
+# FIM - FavIcon Maker

 A cross-platform command-line utility to convert images to Windows/macOS/Linux `.ico` format with flexible sizing options.

 ## Version 1.1.0

-FIM (Fast Icon Maker) allows you to quickly convert your PNG, JPG, or other image formats to ICO files with customizable size options and aspect ratio handling.
+FIM (FavIcon Maker) allows you to quickly convert your PNG, JPG, or other image formats to ICO files with customizable size options and aspect ratio handling.

 ## Features